Topics in American Art

 Introduction

-Topics in American Art, a catalogue published by Traditional Fine Arts Organization (TFAO) since 2003, covers over 200 topics.
-Each topic focuses on an aspect of American representational art.
-Most topics include links to Resource Library articles and essays, often accompanied by museum exhibition materials such as checklists, gallery guide texts, wall panel and extended label texts (see definitions), in-house magazine articles, and more.
+Topics in American Art, is a catalogue published by us since 2003.
+It covers over 200 topics.
+Included are thousands of Resource Library** articles and essays, many lavishly illustrated, and often accompanied by museum exhibition materials such as checklists, gallery guide texts, wall panel and extended label texts, in-house magazine articles -- and more.
 These materials often are unavailable elsewhere online.

-Topics entries may also include links to other online materials from museums and other sources, online video and audio recordings, plus references to videos in DVD format, paper-printed books, articles, and more.
-For convenience of researchers, topics also include TFAO indexes and catalogues, other directories, projects, reports and studies.
+Topics entries may also include links to other online materials sourced from hundreds of museums plus references to videos in disc format, paper-printed books and articles.
+A single topic may contain dozens of outbound links.

 Who benefits from Topics in American Art?